 |SUNDAY, 19 DECEMBER||Thursday, 8 December||Wednesday, 27 December|

 P.S.
 Many important Buddhist festivals in Thailand are held on the 1st and/or 15th of the lunar month.
-The 15th of the lunar calendar is the day when the moon is full, so sometimes the Full Moon Party is a day before or after the actual full moon.
+The 15th of the lunar calendar is the day when the moon is full, so sometimes the Full Moon Party can be changed while falling into a Buddhist holiday.
+There are four religious holy days that fall right on full moon day.
+During these dates, alcohol was forbidden to be consumed in the whole country, and for this reason (as well as respecting the Buddhist tradition) the full moon party committee postpone the party for the next day or one day in advance.

 Origin of the Full Moon Party